AFNetworking/AFNetworking/README.md

 ## Example Project

-In order to demonstrate the power and flexibility of AFNetworking, we've included a small sample project. `AFNetworkingExample` asks for your current location and displays [Gowalla](http://gowalla.com/) spots nearby you.
+In order to demonstrate the power and flexibility of AFNetworking, we've included a small sample project, which asks for your current location and displays [Gowalla](http://gowalla.com/) spots nearby you.
 It uses `AFHTTPOperation` to load and parse the spots JSON, and `AFImageRequestOperation` to asynchronously load spot stamp images as you scroll.

 Take a close look at `AFGowallaAPIClient` and `AFImageRequest`.
 These two classes provide convenience methods on top of the core AFNetworking classes.
 They provide higher-level methods for creating requests, and enqueueing them into an `NSOperationQueue`.